ronnyporsch/TrainController/README.md

 ## Build it locally
 - Clone the repository
-- run the build.cmd (Windows)
+- run it using ".\gradlew composeApp:run"
-- The executable can then be found in the newly created dist dir

 ## Limitations
-- Windows only
+- Gamepad support only on Windows
 - This program only works with the Lego City Powered Up Hubs (found for example in the current [Passenger](https://www.lego.com/en-us/product/express-passenger-train-60337) and [Freight Trains](https://www.lego.com/en-us/product/freight-train-60336) )
 - The program expects the Motor to be on Port A of the train hub, the light (if available) on Port B
 - Gamepad Support was only tested with Xbox One Gamepads.
 Others may or may not work properly